- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-On this day, The Beatles did a second remake of “Sexy Sadie” (the first version was recorded on July 19, 1968 ; they worked on the first remake on July 24, 1968).
-They recorded eight takes of it, numbered from 100.
-Take number 107 was considered the best.
-Four reduction mixdowns were then created (numbered from 108 to 111) and overdubs began on August 21.
+On this day, The Beatles did a second remake of “Sexy Sadie” (the first version was recorded on July 19, 1968 ; they worked on the first remake on July 24).
+They recorded eight takes of it, numbered from 100, with John Lennon on electric guitar and guide vocal, Paul McCartney on piano recorded with an echo effect, George Harrison on tambourine, and Ringo Starr on drums.

 This is another of John’s bluesy story ballads and he backs himself on Gibson acoustic guitar.
 George plays Gibson electric and the pianist is Paul.
 Sexy Sadie (“the latest and the greatest of them all”) made a fool of everyone.Mal Evans – From the Beatles Monthly Book, N°64, November 1968

-The Beatles also started working on “Yer Blues“, and decided to record it in the annexe of EMI Studios Studio Two !
+The Beatles also started working on “Yer Blues“, and decided to record it in room 2A, adjacent to the control room of EMI Studios Studio Two!

 This is one of the things that makes you play great, when you’re packed together.
 We knew that in the Beatles.
 We always used to record in Abbey Road, Studio 2.
 But for “Yer Blues,” we were talking about this tightness, this packed-in-a-tin thing.
 So we got in a little cupboard – a closet that had microphone leads and things, with a drum kit, amps turned to the walls, one mic for John.
 We did “Yer Blues” live and it was really good.Paul McCartney – from Paul McCartney Looks Back: The Rolling Stone Interview, August 2016